Choens/blood-sugars/README.md

 wears at all times.
 Maintaining homeostasis requires external tools and conscious maintenance.
 The CGMs compliment other methods of measuring blood glucose levels, such as the classic finger-prick method.
-The finger prick method is actuall more accurate than the CGM, but is more involved and is done infrequently thoughout the day.
+The finger prick method is actually more accurate than the CGM, but is more involved and is done infrequently thoughout the day.

 Continuous Glucose Monitors such as the Dexcom G4 are revolutionary because they measure interstitial glucose levels roughly every 5